There is always a better way to test your software.

 4. Commit to Regular Monitoring

-Test script monitoring is the QA you perform on your QA process.
+Test script monitoring is an important part of the quality assurance process.
 Regularly checking the design and implementation of test scripts improves accuracy and efficiency while making it easier to implement change as the test suite evolves in line with the product.
 The earlier you identify the need for the change, the smoother and timelier the implementation.
-And you ensure that you are incorporating the latest technology developments in automation and keeping them up to date.
+Moreover, you also ensure that you are incorporating the latest technological developments in automation and keeping them up to date.